-RANCHO CUCAMONGA, Calif. –National Community Renaissance (National CORE) board of directors elected Allan Kingston, former President and CEO of Los Angeles-based Century Housing, to the position of Vice Chairman.
+RANCHO CUCAMONGA, Calif. –National CORE (National CORE) board of directors elected Allan Kingston, former President and CEO of Los Angeles-based Century Housing, to the position of Vice Chairman.
 Kingston will act as spokesperson and advocate of National CORE in order to create more opportunities for growth across the United States .

 Kingston retired this year as President and CEO of the Los Angeles-based Century Housing Corporation after leading the organization for 18 years.
 He is a preeminent expert in the U.S. affordable housing industry.
 In addition to being named one of the “Twelve Most Influential People in Multi-Housing” by Multi-Housing News magazine he was recently honored on October 17, 2007 by Los Angeles Mayor Antonio Villaraigosa on behalf of the Los Angeles Business Council.
 Kingston was presented with the Chairman’s Award for “outstanding dedication to creating homes and services for thousands of Los Angeles ‘ working families.”

 “Allan’s exceptional experience in housing and community development are a tremendous asset to the board and our organization,” said National CORE Chairman Jeffrey Burum.
 “The professional network he developed is a valuable asset to National CORE and will help us increase our exposure to new markets.”